Iberian Wildlife Tours - Wildlife Holidays in Spain and Portugal

 Small Bluetail 23 Ischnura pumilio MS; MP; Ma; A

-Sahara Bluetail Ischnura saharensis CI
+Sahara Bluetail Ischnura saharensis CI; ?Ma

 Large Red Damsel 24 Pyrrhosoma nymphula MS; MP